 IFCO initially consisted of five founding members (Monica Szentesky, Scott Galley, Wayne Meade, David Chow and Glen Cross) and several volunteers who helped initiate and develop the programs and services that IFCO offered to the region.
 IFCO was incorporated as a non-profit co-operative corporation in January 1992, and in June 1992 received office space in the Arts Court Building, located in the heart of downtown Ottawa.
 In June 2009 IFCO became a registered charity.

-IFCO now has three full-time staff members: the Executive Director, the Technical Director and the Membership Coordinator.
+IFCO now has two full-time staff members: the Executive Director, and the Technical Coordinator.
 The staff can be reached via the Contact page.

 IFCO receives funding from the City of Ottawa, the Canada Council for the Arts, the Ontario Arts Council; earned revenues through workshop fees, equipment rentals, and annual membership dues; plus in-kind and/or financial support from foundations, private funders and corporate sponsors.

-The Independent Filmmakers Co-operative of Ottawa Inc. (IFCO) is committed to supporting Super 8/16mm/35mm traditional filmmaking production, training, exhibition, presentation and critical discourse.
+The Independent Filmmakers Co-operative of Ottawa Inc. (IFCO) is committed to supporting Super 8mm/16mm/35mm original filmmaking production, training, exhibition, presentation and critical discourse.

 The Independent Filmmakers Co-operative of Ottawa Inc. (IFCO) is a centre for artists who express their ideas, values and experiences using the medium of film.
 IFCO provides, on a co-operative basis, training, facilities, equipment, funding, information resources and means to exhibit work.
 IFCO aims to encourage a critical discourse in and an historical appreciation of film as and artform, and to develop, support and sustain an innovative and diverse Ottawa-based community of artists.